Do you need to know how to get out of Facebook Jail?

 When you receive the dreaded notice that you broke a rule, appeal.
 That is how to get out of Facebook Jail.
 Here is the link to appeal.

-Once, the Facebook support team shut down my business page.
+Once, the Facebook support team shut down my business page for no reason that applied to me.
 I appealed; they immediately responded and reinstated my page.

 Do they always respond quickly?